wenchma/wenchma.github.io/_posts/2016-10-27-mariadb-galera-cluster.md

 Oct 27 14:55:15 node1 systemd[1]: Stopped MariaDB database server.
 ```

-Third, bring up three nodes, need to use a special startup script ( `galera_new_cluster` ) to start first node.
+Second, bring up first node, need to use a special startup script ( `galera_new_cluster` ) to start first node.
 This script allows systemd to pass the `--wsrep-new-cluster` parameter.
 `systemctl start mysql` would fail because there are no nodes running for the first node to connect with.